 Model Name and Number

-The full name and number of this model is the Hamilton Beach Single Serve Coffee Brewer and Full Pot Coffee Maker.
+This model’s full name and number are the Hamilton Beach Single Serve Coffee Brewer and Full Pot Coffee Maker.
 It is also known as the Hamilton Beach 2-Way Brewer 49980A.

 The single-serve side multilevel cup rest adjusts/stacks to fit all cup and mug sizes.
-In regard to its clearance, when on top of the base there is a 7″ space for a mug/cup, without the base the space amounts to 9″.
+Regarding its clearance, when on top of the base, there is a 7″ space for a mug/cup; without the base, the space amounts to 9″.

 Ease of Use

 If you’ve had a fair amount of experience with drip models in general, basic everyday use should be flawlessly smooth.
-The addition of auto shutoff eliminates the “did I turn it off before I left?” anxiety and it can be programmed to start brewing at the time you wish.
+The addition of auto shutoff eliminates the “did I turn it off before I left?” anxiety, and it can be programmed to start brewing when you wish.

-If you think you may be using the drip side more often you can also purchase a permanent filter which will help prolong the life of your machine.
-These are economical, well-rated, and have a gold tone look to them.
-Overall, they are much better long-term than disposable paper filters, dishwasher-safe, and come in varying sizes and models depending on the machine you own.
+If you think you may be using the drip side more often, you can also purchase a permanent filter that will help prolong your machine’s life.
+These are economical, well-rated, and have a gold-tone look to them.
+Overall, they are much better long-term than disposable paper filters and dishwasher-safe and come in varying sizes and models depending on your machine.

 Hamilton Beach 49980A Consumer Reviews and Ratings

-A lot of people felt like the companies finally listened, and delivered.
+A lot of people felt like the companies finally listened and delivered.
 Apparently, this one was a real winner-no joke.
-Not only did it meet their expectations on average, it had other bonuses as well-the warmer pad on both sides keep the coffee at a reasonable temperature.
+Not only did it meet their expectations on average, but it also had other bonuses- the warmer pad on both sides that kept the coffee at a reasonable temperature.
 Raves ranged from consistent temperature to time-saving features.

 A number of people were concerned about the travel mug that is shown in the picture.
-It is not deceptive advertising as the description does state this.
+It is not deceptive advertising, as the description states.

 Video Courtesy of Bee William

-Brew stronger, take longer.
+Brew stronger; take longer.
 A bold brew may take a little more than 2 minutes.
-I guess that if you really like your coffee bold, this may be a non-issue, once you got used to it.
+If you like your coffee bold, this may be a non-issue once you get used to it.
 Be careful not to let the grounds end up on the wrong side: a few people learned to be careful and don’t overfill the filter.

-It is hard for me to evaluate the comments on brew weakness as the issue of coffee strength/weakness is a subjective issue-what one person might consider a bold punch, another might see as “regular”.
-Also making hot tea and hot cocoa has been observed to be a satisfactory experience.
+It is hard for me to evaluate the comments on brew weakness as the issue of coffee strength/weakness is a subjective issue-what.
+One person might consider it a bold punch, and another might see it as regular.
+Also, making hot tea and hot cocoa has been observed to be a satisfactory experience.

-- Versatility; being able to switch between single-serve convenience and traditional drip method
+- Versatility; being able to switch between single-serve convenience and the traditional drip method

 - A nice size that will not dominate the countertop much